 LEADING OFF: Freeman vs Braves, Hill’s special Patriots’ Day

-Freddie Freeman faces the Braves in Los Angeles for the first time since leaving the World Series champions and signing a $162 million, six-year deal with the Dodgers last month.
+Freddie Freeman faces the Braves in Los Angeles for the first time since leaving the World Series champions for a $162 million, six-year deal with the Dodgers last month.

 “I’m just looking forward to seeing all the guys,” Freeman said.
 “We’re champions forever together, so that’s the best part about all this.”

 Freeman and the Dodgers don’t travel to Atlanta until June 24, when Freeman will be presented with his World Series ring.

 The showdown is also a rematch of last year’s NL Championship Series, and a homecoming for Atlanta closer Kenley Jansen, who pitched 12 seasons for the Dodgers before signing with the Braves last month.

 Clayton Kershaw (1-0, 0.00) starts for Los Angeles after throwing seven perfect innings in his season debut.

 Red Sox veteran Rich Hill is set to pitch on Patriots’ Day at Fenway Park days after the death of his father, who ran the Boston Marathon 37 times.